AhmedIsmailE/SimpleFrontEndProject/README.md

 ---------------
 User Manual & How it works

-Navigation
+All navigation is done from the navbar buttons:

-Dashboard: Overview with statistics and quick access
+Admin Dashboard (main page): Overview with statistics and quick access

-Users: Complete user management interface
+Users (users table and modifications): Complete user management interface

-Posts: Post management with comment viewing
+Posts (posts and comments view): Post management with comment viewing

+Reset All Data: to reset the changes that happened and to restore the api fetched data to the local storage

 Theme Toggle: Switch between dark/light modes